 MET3A comprises two components; Surgery and Gastrointestinal medicine.
 Unlike previous medical school teaching the placements will be on a joint medical and surgical firm to integrate all of these areas.
 Diseases can be followed from diagnosis and medical treatment to surgery and the care given to the patient both before and after an operation.
 All of these provide valuable learning opportunities that we hope you will seize.
-Your week in General Practice will offer further opportunities to meet patients in the community.
+Your week in General Practice will offer further opportunities to meet patients in the community and learn about team working.

-The introductory week will cover important areas of learning and offers leading edge lectures, seminars and group interactive learning.
-There will be little in the way of traditional lecture based learning.
+The introductory week will cover important areas of learning and this will be supplemented by the PBLs you will complete on your clinical placement.
 Attendance at the introductory week, all PBLs and GP sessions is compulsory.
 You should make use of the teaching sessions and module outcomes to achieve the objectives for this module.